Jemacu/Extract_KML_Folders/README.md

   - exit gracefully if destination path is not valid
   - recognize if destination path is given with or without trailing backslash and act accordingly.
 (Currently, **not** inluding the backslash at the end will result in the files being saved to the wrong location, with the wrong name.)
   - Add a check to see if the 'name' tag exists in the line after the 'folder' tag.
 Currently the 'name' tag **must** be in the line following the 'Folder' tag or the script will fail.
+  - Add check that readline() did not return more than one trigger (e.g. the 'Folder' and 'name' tags in the same line).

 2. Add recursivity (currently the script will only work if there is a single level of nesting) For example, consider the following folder structure: